EDUCATION IMPROVES LIVES AND HELPS SUPPORT A THRIVING SOCIETY

 • Over one-quarter of all young Australians at the age of 24 are not earning or learning.

 Key factors that influence the education gap:

-Up to half of all students in very remote areas are behind in key educational milestones for their age.
+of all students in very remote areas are behind in key educational milestones for their age

-The difference in resources for schools in disadvantaged communities versus high SES areas is so vast in our country that out of 37 OECD countries, only Chile and Turkey rank lower than Australia Out of 37 OECD countries, only Chile and Turkey rank lower than Australia in the difference in resources for schools in disadvantaged versus advantaged areas.
+countries, only Chile and Turkey rank lower than Australia in the difference in resources for schools in disadvantaged versus advantaged areas

-Schools Plus was founded following a recommendation in the Gonski Review of Funding for Schools in 2011, to deliver philanthropic support to help children facing disadvantage succeed at school.
-Working with teachers and schools, we empower them with funding, coaching and resources to implement initiatives to help close the education gap.
+Schools Plus was founded following a recommendation in the Gonski Review of Funding for Schools in 2011, to deliver philanthropic support to schools in areas of disadvantage.
+Working with teachers and school leaders, we empower schools with funding, coaching and resources to implement initiatives that will help their students succeed, therein working to close the education gap.